 Students who seek an education in multidisciplinary studies typically combine courses from up to three disciplines.
 For example, a student interested in a leadership role in a museum can create an individualized program with courses in history, fine art, anthropology, business, communication or design.

 A student might choose a multidisciplinary studies program if his or her specific goals and interests cannot be met through a school's existing majors, minors and electives.
 Multidisciplinary studies is also an option for students who wish to combine completed coursework from various disciplines into a single degree program.

 Multidisciplinary studies programs are available at the associate's, bachelor's and master's degree levels.
 Some programs are even available entirely online.
 Although students are free to build their own course of study, a set of required classes is common among most multidisciplinary studies degree programs.
 These courses include the study of natural and social sciences, English, mathematics, communication and the humanities.

 Admission into a multidisciplinary studies program may require prospective students to consult with the multidisciplinary studies director and faculty members in the appropriate disciplines to choose their courses.
 Applicants typically must present an outline of their proposed plan of study and submit an essay on their educational and career objectives.
 Students who are applying to a multidisciplinary studies master's degree program also need a bachelor's degree with a minimum GPA and may need to complete an interview.

 Since multidisciplinary studies is not directed toward any specific careers, job possibilities are potentially available in many areas, such as education, science, the humanities and business.
-The purpose of the multidisciplinary studies program is for students to design a program to suit their desired careers.
+The purpose of a multidisciplinary studies curriculum is for students to design a program that suits a specific career path.